 We live in an estrogen dominant modern-day environment, exposed to countless man-made estrogens sourced from petroleum or chemical substances such as herbicides, pesticides, plastics, BPA, dioxin and PCB's.

 Xenoestrogens, also known as the "bad estrogens", are created from these toxic substances, most of which humans come into contact with on a daily basis.
 These residues tend to bind to our estrogen receptors, in both men and women, and mimic estrogen and block normal hormonal functioning.

-This can cause an over-dominance of estrogens in both males and females and a subsequent drop in androgen levels, potentially leading to breast and prostate cancers, fibroid growths and infertility.
-Supplementing with a pine pollen tincture can help to balance this estrogen dominance and normalize the androgen/estrogen ratio within the body and endocrine system.
+This can cause an over-dominance of estrogens in both males and females and a subsequent drop in androgen levels, potentially leading to breast and prostate issues, fibroid growths and infertility.
+Supplementing with a pine pollen tincture might be useful to help counteract this estrogen dominance and support a normal androgen/estrogen balance.

-As a natural testosterone abundant in anabolic phytosteroids, pine pollen benefits are also excellent for body builders or athletes for increasing muscle mass and improving endurance and overall performance.
+As a natural testosterone source, abundant in anabolic phytosteroids, pine pollen benefits are also considered helpful to body builders or athletes for increasing muscle mass and improving endurance and overall performance.
 In addition, it comes without the potential side-effects common with synthetic anabolic-androgenic steroids.

 Pine pollen tinctures as well as the powders can be used as an aphrodisiac to help elevate sex drive and sustain healthy libido levels for both men and women with lower testosterone ratios.
-Because men require more androgen hormones than women do, it is predominately considered a male supplement that helps to eliminate erectile dysfunction and is also known to increase sperm count.
+Because men require more androgen hormones than women do, it is predominately considered a male supplement that can have a positive influence on certain health concerns like erectile dysfunction.

 Testosterone is not only good for increasing sex drive but also helps to